mjimaz/hackreactor-mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  To Watch

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Keep track of the next episode to watch on your favorite TV shows!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  With so many TV shows it is hard to keep track of which episode you are at, especially if you watch your shows interchangeably.
+You can add the TV shows your watching and update the next episode to watch.

 ## Problem ##
   > Describe the problem your product solves.

+  Going through few episodes trying to remember where you stopped last time you watch the TV show.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Saves the TV shows and the next episode to watch and in what season.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  One less thing to keep track of!

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Add the TV show to your currently watching shows.
+Update the season and episode to watch next.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  With so many TV shows that I try to watch sporadically, this product takes away the frustration of trying to rememeber where I last stopped.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Go to our website to sign up and start TV show tracking!